Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 Fear often holds us back more than failure ever could.
 Imagining a world where success is inevitable can help surface bold ideas and dreams we’ve quietly tucked away or excluded from the possible options.
 This question invites you to think bigger than your fears.

-When to use it: When a leader is playing small, hesitating on vision, or struggling with self-doubt.
+• When to use it: When you are hesitating on vision or struggling with self-doubt.

-Go deeper: Explore what’s currently holding them back — is it fear, resources, mindset, or organizational constraints?
+• Go deeper: Explore what’s currently holding you back — is it fear, resources, mindset, or organizational constraints?

 4. What is the story you are telling yourself about your biggest current challenge?